 Interim financial statements are generally not subject to an audit, unlike annual financial statements.
-Often interim financial statements are the subject of review; such review requirements may vary depending on the jurisdiction.
+Often interim financial statements are the subject of review.
 It is common practice to state that the interim financial statements have not been audited by marking the title and/or parts of the interim financial statements 'unaudited', as illustrated, although this is not required under IAS 34.

-This publication does not contain an illustrative report on the review of the interim condensed consolidated financial statements of Good Group (International) Limited because many jurisdictions require reporting under their specific requirements or standards and this publication is not intended to provide guidance on the application of specific requirements of individual jurisdictions.
+This publication does not contain an illustrative report on the review of the interim condensed consolidated financial statements of Quality Holdings (Australia) Limited because its purpose is not to provide guidance on the application of specific standards and requirements in relation to the review of interim financial statements.